OutoftheBoxFTC/DeveloperHandbook/templates/feature.md

 **Motivation of Change:** We do Y often and it becomes very tedeious.
 By making the change to do X we would save a large amount of time and would be able to preform better.

+**Required before Development:** Before coding can start we need to build W so that the robot can interface with the input.
+Until then the code cannot be effiecently deployed.
+Also, the code for the main drive train has not been completed so we can not complete the aditional code till that is finished.

+**Optional or Required:** Optional/Required

+**Gamemode** *(Endgame, Autonomous, Tele-Op)*: Endgame

 **Functionality/Flow:**
 - Main Flow
   * User moves X on the X or Y axis